almostearthling/whenever/README.md

 #### DBus signals

-DBus provides signals that can be subscribed by applications, to receive information about various aspects of the system status in an asynchronous way. **whenever** offers the possibility to subscribe to these signals, so that when the associated parameters match any provided constraints the event subscribing to the signal occurs, and the associated condition is fired.
+DBus provides signals that can be subscribed by applications, to receive information about various aspects of the system status in an asynchronous way. **whenever** offers the possibility to subscribe to these signals, so that when the _return parameters_ match the provided constraints, then the event occurs and the associated condition is fired.

 Subscription is performed by providing a _watch expression_ in the same form that is used by the [_dbus-monitor_](https://dbus.freedesktop.org/doc/dbus-monitor.1.html) utility, therefore JSON is not used for this purpose.
 JSON is used instead to specify the criteria that the _signal parameters_ must meet in order for the event to arise, using the same format that is used for _return message parameter_ checks in _DBus method_ based conditions.